huangzhe010730/Capstone-Team6/README.md

 ## Repository Contents
 - `hipm_2023.csv`: A HIPM dataset used in our example, sourced from the US Census Bureau website
 - `EDA/`: A folder containing exploratory data analysis scripts and visualizations
+- `modeling/`: A folder with code for logistic regression, neural networks, random forest and XGBoost models to answer our key questions
 - `README.md`: This file, which introduces the purpose of the project and how to use the repository

 ## Data Background